7 Rental Car Fees to Avoid

 For many travelers, nothing beats a great deal on a rental car.
 But to avoid the worst rental car fees, you'll need to do a bit of homework and practice saying "no."

-Unfortunately, pesky fees can quickly drive up the cost of your rental car, turning what may have seemed like a budget-friendly deal at first into a costly venture.
-On the bright side, though: some rental car fees are avoidable.
+On top of those factors, pesky fees can quickly drive up the cost of your rental car.
+While you may have picked a budget-friendly pick-up location, those fees can make it costly.
+On the bright side, though, some rental car fees are avoidable.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.